-7.4.2.
-Functions
+- 7.3.2.4 The GAC shall assist the Graduate Program Director in identifying the most qualified candidates and in procuring recruiting fellowships for them. - 7.3.2.5 The GAC will be responsible for periodic review of the graduate curriculum and will provide guidance on curricular changes and updates.
+The GAC will also make recommendations about overall curricular modifications to ensure that the graduate curriculum is meeting the needs of neuroscience graduate students. - 7.3.2.6 The GAC will review and make recommendations to the FAC and Program Director for approval of new recurring courses or termination of existing required courses taught to Neuroscience Program graduate students.
+Special topics or seminar style courses are exempted from this requirement.

-- 7.4.2.1.
-The UAC will be responsible for periodic review of the undergraduate curriculum and will provide guidance on curricular changes and updates.
-The UAC will also make recommendations about overall curricular modifications to ensure that the undergraduate curriculum is meeting the needs of neuroscience undergraduate students. - 7.4.2.2.
-The UAC will review and make recommendations for approval of new recurring courses proposed by faculty to be taught to Neuroscience undergraduate students.
-Special topics or seminar style courses are exempted from this requirement. - 7.4.2.3.
-The UAC will have broad responsibilities for developing new initiatives to strengthen and advance the B.S. in Neuroscience.
+7.3.3 Procedures

-7.4.2.4.
-The UAC will meet monthly during the fall and spring terms and will meet during the summer term as needed.
+7.3.3.1 The GAC will meet monthly during the fall and spring terms and will meet during the summer term as needed.

-8. GRIEVANCE PROCEDURES
+8 GRIEVANCE PROCEDURES

-8.1.
-Faculty Grievance Procedures
+8.1 Faculty Grievance Procedures

-8.1.1.
-The Neuroscience Program follows the Faculty Grievance Policy published in the Faculty Handbook and approved by the Board of Trustees for resolving employment related disputes that arise between faculty or academic staff members and administrators.
+8.1.1 The Neuroscience Program follows the Faculty Grievance Policy published in the Faculty Handbook and approved by the Board of Trustees for resolving employment related disputes that arise between faculty or academic staff members and administrators.
 However, a faculty or academic staff member who feels aggrieved should first seek an informal resolution at the unit, department, or college level before filing a formal grievance.

-8.2.
-Student Grievance Procedures
+8.2 Student Grievance Procedures

-8.2.1.
-The graduate advisory committee shall establish a hearing board whenever a grievance is filed by a graduate student who alleges violations of academic rights.
+8.2.1 The Neuroscience Faculty Advisory Committee shall establish a hearing board whenever a grievance is filed by a graduate student who alleges violations of academic rights.
 The hearing board shall follow the Neuroscience Program Graduate Student Academic Hearing Procedures (available on the unit website).
 Undergraduate students may send a written request to the associate provost for undergraduate studies for a hearing with the appropriate board.

-9. SPACE ALLOCATION
+9 SPACE ALLOCATION

-9.1.
-The Neuroscience Program is responsible for specific laboratory and office space in Giltner Hall.
+9.1 The Neuroscience Program is responsible for specific laboratory and office space in Giltner Hall.
 The Neuroscience Program Director is responsible for decisions relevant for allocation of this space to Neuroscience Program faculty.
 Requests relevant to space assignments should be directed to the Neuroscience Program Director.
 Similarly, office space for graduate students and postdoctoral fellows will be assigned by the Program Director.
 Decisions about space allocation or re-allocation will be made only after consultation and discussion with all affected parties.

-10. BYLAWS
+10 BYLAWS

-10.1.
-Initial Approval
+10.1 Initial Approval

-- 10.1.1.
-The voting faculty shall have shared responsibility with the Program Director to adopt and publish bylaws.
-Unit bylaws shall be reviewed at intervals not to exceed five years. - 10.1.2.
-The Neuroscience Program Bylaws, as drafted by the FAC, shall become effective upon approval by a majority Neuroscience Program faculty who vote on the ballot.
+- 10.1.1 The voting faculty shall have shared responsibility with the Program Director to adopt and publish bylaws.
+Unit bylaws shall be reviewed at intervals not to exceed five years. - 10.1.2 The Neuroscience Program Bylaws, as drafted by the FAC, shall become effective upon approval by a majority Neuroscience Program faculty who vote on the ballot.

-10.2.
-Amendments or Revisions
+10.2 Amendments or Revisions

-10.2.1.
-Any voting faculty member or student may request in writing that the FAC initiate procedures to amend or annul any part of these Bylaws.
-The FAC shall research and discuss the proposed amendment and shall forward the request, together with its recommendation, to the faculty so that it can be considered further, and amended if necessary.
+10.2.1 Any voting faculty member or student may request in writing that the FAC initiate procedures to amend or annul any part of these Bylaws.
+The FAC shall research and discuss the proposed amendment and shall forward the request, together with its recommendation, to the faculty so that it can be considered further and amended if necessary.
 Following passage of a motion for approval of the request, or its amended version, the amendment shall be submitted to all NSP faculty.
 Upon approval by a majority of all faculty who vote the amendment becomes a part of the Bylaws, or the section whose annulment was desired, shall become void.